ammarbinfaisal/sahl/README.md

 ### native

 - `./target/release/sahl <file.sahl> -n` to compile to native code
-- `clang -o exe rt.c exe.ll ./libs/libgc.a` to link the generated code with the runtime and the garbage collector
+- `clang -o exe rt.c exe.ll ./libs/libgc.a` to compile the llvm ir
 - `./exe` to run the native code

 ## features